Jean Aileen Little

 Jean Aileen Little OAM, née Ling (also known as Jean Jans from her first marriage, born 1941) is an Australian Aboriginal leader and community advocate from Mapoon in the Far North Queensland.
 In 1997 the then Governor of Queensland, Leneen Forde, awarded Little the Medal of the Order of Australia for her services to Aboriginal health and community services.

 Background

-Little was born in 1941 at the Presbyterian Mission in the small Aboriginal community of Mapoon in the Western Cape of Cape York Peninsular.
+Little was born in 1941 at the Presbyterian Mission in the small Aboriginal community of Mapoon in the Western Cape of Cape York Peninsula.
 Mapoon was a former Mission town but prior to the 'Burning of Mapoon' Little with her family moved to the Torres Strait island of Thursday Island.
 From there she left to Melbourne, Victoria after having successfully completed her nursing training at St. Andrew's War Memorial Hospital in Brisbane (for which, in 1966, she won a study scholarship from then Queensland Peanut Marketing Board and Trans Australian Airlines).